watson-developer-cloud/python-sdk/README.md

 To get your service credentials:

 Copy your credentials from the **Service details** page.
-To find the the Service details page for an existing service, navigate to your Bluemix dashboard and click the service name.
+To find the the Service details page for an existing service, navigate to your IBM Cloud dashboard and click the service name.

 1. On the **Service Details** page, click **Service Credentials**, and then **View credentials**.
 1. Copy `username`, `password`, and `url`.